bobthebonkers/explorer/rules.md

 Place Start (Big S) tile in middle of play area
 Select 10 Start cards : , shuffle and draw 5
-shuffle Hunger and Thirst Cards together
+shuffle Hunger and Thirst Cards together shuffle & place down rest of cards, put 5 in trade row take 1 of each resource

 Basic outline: